anbox-cloud/discourse-docs/exp/clustering.md

 ### Scaling up or down

-See [Scale up a LXD cluster](https://discourse.ubuntu.com/t/scale-up-a-lxd-cluster/24322) and [Scale down a LXD cluster](https://discourse.ubuntu.com/t/scale-down-a-lxd-cluster/24323) for instructions on how to add or remove nodes from the cluster.
+See [How to scale up a LXD cluster](https://discourse.ubuntu.com/t/scale-up-a-lxd-cluster/24322) and [How to scale down a LXD cluster](https://discourse.ubuntu.com/t/scale-down-a-lxd-cluster/24323) for instructions on how to add or remove nodes from the cluster.

 ## When to scale up or down the cluster?